News footage accompanying NBC Los Angeles news article

 “Thousands of Adults Adopted From Other Countries as Children Living in Fear of Deportation“

 Adoptees courageously share their narratives, voicing insight and untold struggles of what it means to live as an adoptee without citizenship.
-Because of our ARC leaders, over 65,000 signed postcards were collected during September – December 2016, and delivered during various Days of Action.
+Our petition needs signatures to gain more cosponsors in order for America to Honor the Promise.
 [Read about the progress].
 New to the Adoptee Citizenship Act?
 [Learn more].

 Explore the ways adoptees lack citizenship after having been brought to the U.S. and raised to be part of the fabric of American families.

-Express your disbelief to legislators in a personal message on an ePostcard, especially for the Day of Action on November 28, 2016.
+Express your disbelief to legislators in a personal message when signing our petition.

 Help Stacy advocate!
-Write legislators in a personal message on an ePostcard, especially for the Call to Action on December 01, 2016.
+Write legislators in a personal message on an 2017 Petition.

 Congress needs to be aware of atrocious injustices and hear everyone expects the federal government to treat all adoptees as Americans.
-Send legislators a personal message on an ePostcard today and participate in the Week of Action!
+Send legislators a personal message included on a 2017 Petition today!

 Astonished?
-Tell legislators in a personal message on an ePostcard, especially for Veterans Day on November 11, 2016.
+Tell legislators in a personal message on a Petition, especially for Veterans Day on November 11.

 Monte, served in U.S. Armed Forces before finding out he was without citizenship after a series of events, resulting in deportation.
 [Monte’s story]